 - In a small saucepan, heat the cream until just coming to a simmer over a low to medium heat.
 Do not allow to boil.

 - Pour the cream over the chocolate and leave to stand for a couple of minutes to melt, before stirring through until smooth.
+Stir gently and slowly.

 - Decorate the top of each cake with sprinkles and leave to set.